 Highlight your chapter titles in one color, sections and parts a second color, then the actual text within the article a third color.
 This way during the test you can easily distinguish you subjects.
 In the table of contents, highlight the articles you find yourself reading the most (if you are following an Exam Preparation book) and also in the index, highlight the articles you refer to the most during your study sessions.
 Don’t forget to highlight tables & examples.
 Here are some areas to highlight to get your started.

 Highlight your index and add page numbers as you go.
 You will notice the index does not give you page numbers, only article numbers.
 Besides highlighting your index, make sure to add page numbers as you go.
 During the exam you will kick yourself if you end up wasting time looking for an article rather than a page number.
 Then you will kick yourself again for wasting time kicking yourself.
 Vicious cycle, just write the page numbers and avoid putting up a circus freak show for the other test takers.
 They might appreciate the comedic relief but just don’t.

 Share your experience with us to help others pass.
 Pass it forward.
 Share this blog, your notes, and your experiences with others and help them reach their goals.
-We would love to hear your thoughts, comments, or complaints.
-You can e-mail us at firstname.lastname@example.org or call us at 1-800-801-4085, we are in the office daily from 9 am to 5 pm cst.
+We would love to hear your thoughts or comments.

 Good luck with your test and thank you for letting me ramble on.
 I’ve been doing this for 7 years and if there is anything I know that can help you pass, I want to share it all with you.